TheDigitalGarbologist/workflows-extension-template/components/template/doc/README.md

 # Add UUID

-A sample component that adds a UUID column to a table.
+A sample component that adds a column with a fixed value.

 You can add any information about the component here, using markdown syntax.